xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 repositories, and the build scripts.

 It is _quick_ because it does not build the multilibs.
-Even so, on a very fast machine, it takes about half hour.
+Even so, on a very fast machine, it may take 30-60 minutes.

 Test builds can also be executed on the build machine: